 The Participating Affiliated STAs Percentage field value is the percentage of the associated affiliated non-AP MLDs participating to the signaled EPP group on the MLD.
 The Participating Affiliated STAs Percentage field can have a value from 0 to 100, and values 101-255 are reserved.

-When transmitted by a AP MLD, the AID Storage Size field indicates the minimum number of AID values a non-AP MLD is able to be allowed to join in the EPP group.
+When transmitted by a AP MLD, the AID Storage Size field indicates the minimum number of AID values a non-AP MLD is capable of storing(#2112, #2327) to be allowed to join in the EPP group.

 When transmitted by a non-AP MLD, the AID Storage Size field indicates the number of AID values that the non-AP MLD can store.

+The AID Storage Size field can have a value from 2 to 1000 and values 0-1 and 1001-65535 are reserved.(#2327)

 TGbi Editor: Instruction: Please modify clause 9.4.2.351 as shown below